 - Strain, and you have your oil infusion

-For Calendula use the flowers.
+*For Calendula use the flowers.
 For Symphytum use the leaves.
-(You can grow your own or your natural foods store can likely order them for you.)
+(You can grow your own or find a good online herb supplier.
+Your natural food store can likely order them for you.)

 **Cold-pressed extra-virgin olive oil is nice and has an anti-inflammatory effect, but it doesn’t keep long, so if you’re worried you won’t get through the entire batch, use a smaller jar.

 Keep an eye on your dog’s wound, keep it clean, and you should notice improvements rather quickly.